Jamie Nadeau, B.S.

 Kimberly is a pediatric occupational therapist with a background in early childhood and family studies.
-She has experience working in child care centers, after school programs, early intervention, and pediatric outpatient clinic and has recently opened her own occupational therapy clinic.
-Kimberly earned her Master of Science in Occupational Therapy from UNH and she holds active licenses to practice occupational therapy in NH, MA, and VT.
-Special interests include nature based practices and sensory integration.
-Kimberly also works as a consultant for Preschool Technical Assistant Network.
+She has experience working in child care centers, after school programs, early intervention, and pediatric outpatient clinics.
+Kimberly earned her Master of Science in Occupational Therapy from UNH.
+In 2019, Kimberly developed her own pediatric occupational therapy clinic on 11 acres with a nature based approach.
+Special interests include nature based play, trauma informed practices, and sensory integration.
 Credentials held: NH ECMP & ASMP WT, IM, PC

 Terri Peck, M.A.

 Terri has been a supervisor at Child Care Licensing since February 2008.
 Previous to that she was a director for afterschool and group child care programs in the White Mountains and Lakes Region area.
 Terri has a BS in Early Childhood and Elementary Education from Salem State College, and a masters degree in Educational Administration from the University of Iowa.
 Terri is also an adjunct faculty member at NH Technical Institute and Plymouth State University.
 Credentials held: NH ECMP & ASMP F, Leadership Level 5